vbiweb/wc-order-view/README.md

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
 * Initial release.

+= 1.0.1 =
+* Issue #2 - Fixed Date created value displayed for each order
+* Issue #3 - Fixed the total orders count shown in all orders page

+== Features ==

+1. Strict view only access to orders.
+1. View each orders individually.

-== A brief Markdown Example ==
+== Planned Features ==

-Ordered list:

-1. Some feature
-1. Another feature
-1. Something else about the plugin

-Unordered list:

-* something
-* something else
-* third thing
+* Support for 3rd party woocommerce plugins
+* hooks and filters for adding custom content in view order page
+* Export orders in CSV format

 Here's a link to [WordPress](http://wordpress.org/ "Your favorite software") and one to [Markdown's Syntax Documentation][markdown syntax].
 Titles are optional, naturally.